MCV-2021-M1-Project/Team7/W4/README.md

 ## Week 4

-This we are trying local descriptors
+This week, we are trying local descriptors.

 <b> Usage: </b> <br>